Privacy policy

 Website

-• communicate with you regarding support services and provide you with critical service updates;
+• communicate with you regarding support services and provide critical service updates;

-• allow you to register for our services;
+• enable you to register for our services;

 Customers